aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/pivot-tables/add-calculated-field-in-pivot-table/_index.md

     PivotTable pivotTable = ws.GetPivotTables().Get(i);
     pivotTable.AddFieldToArea(PivotFieldType::Row, 0);

-    // Adding a calculated field to PivotTable and dragging it to data area pivotTable.AddCalculatedField(u"total", u"=Count*Price", true);
+    // Adding a calculated field to the PivotTable and dragging it to the data area pivotTable.AddCalculatedField(u"total", u"=Count*Price", true);

     pivotTable.RefreshData();